-As our top pick, the base Versa smartwatch has an MSRP of $199 and is offered in a Black, Silver or Rose Gold aluminum finish.
-There is also a special edition version in Graphite or Rose Gold aluminum which allows you to get a higher-quality woven band and access to the NFC-enabled Fitbit Pay (base version doesn't include either).
+As our best female smartwatch pick, the base Versa smartwatch has an MSRP of $199 and is offered in a Black, Silver or Rose Gold aluminum finish.
+There is also a special edition version in Graphite or Rose Gold aluminum.
+Unlike the base model, you get a higher-quality woven band and access to the NFC-enabled Fitbit Pay.

-Fitbit's smartwatch OS isn't as customizable for things like watch faces or widely supported for third-party apps, but basic notifications like text messages, calls and calendar events are easily able to be received and read from the wrist.
+Fitbit's smartwatch OS isn't as customizable in terms of watch faces or support for third-party integrations.
+However, basic notifications like text messages, calls and calendar events are able to be received and read from the wrist.

 As expected, both Siri voice commands and Apple Pay wireless NFC payments are supported on the Series 4.
-The build quality is typical high-quality Apple fashion offered in stainless steel and aluminum in silver, space black and gold finishes.
+The build quality is typical Apple fashion offered in stainless steel and aluminum in silver, space black and gold finishes.